axiomzen/Look-Alike/coffee/util.coffee.md

 #### Get index of the median

-Given an array of numbers, return the lowest index of the median value.
+Given an array of sorted numbers, return the index bounds of the median value.

     exports.medianIndex = (array) ->
-      medianVal = array[Math.floor array.length / 2]
+      median = Math.floor array.length / 2
+      medianVal = array[median]
-      array.indexOf medianVal
+      lower: array.indexOf medianVal
+      upper: array.lastIndexOf(medianVal) + 1
+      median: median

+#### Get splits from sorted array of objects and median bounds

+Given an array of sorted objects and the median bounds, return object with an array of identical objects and arrays of remaining objects for left and right.

+    exports.getSplit = (objects, bounds, attributes, current_attr) ->
+      medianObj = objects[bounds.median]
+      candidates = objects.slice bounds.lower, bounds.upper
+      identicals = (obj: o, ind: i for o,i in objects when attributes.every (a) -> medianObj[a] is o[a])
+      pickedIndices = (x.ind for x in identicals)

+      identicals: (x.obj for x in identicals)
+      left: (o for o,i in objects when o[current_attr] < medianObj[current_attr] and i not in pickedIndices)
+      right: (o for o,i in objects when o[current_attr] >= medianObj[current_attr] and i not in pickedIndices)

 #### ---  meta-utils  ---